Midwest Leadership Institute

 I found the Academy extremely beneficial as I was able to take some of the concepts and apply them directly to my council, directly to my staff, and importantly, apply them to myself." - Rob Bahan, Village Manager, Winnetka, IL and Past Institute Participant

-Each program is limited to 50 participants to ensure time for one-on-one individualized coaching as well as small group and all-participant events.
+Each program is limited to 40 participants to ensure time for one-on-one individualized coaching as well as small group and all-participant events.
 Tuition includes course materials, continental breakfast, two breaks, lunch every day, and dinner Thursday evening.
 Friday sessions end at noon.
+REGISTER NOW!

 Northern Illinois University